Search

 Magenta Telekom (formerly T-Mobile) Austria Tourist Sim Price

-The price of a Magenta Telekom (formerly T-Mobile) tourist sim card in Austria is 15 EUR.
+The price of a Magenta Telekom (formerly T-Mobile) tourist sim card in Austria is 10 EUR.

 How to Get a Sim Card in Austria

 Find your nearest store: Locate a store or retailer by searching on Google Maps for your nearest store or asking at your hotel reception.
-I’ve never had issues finding a store as they can usually be found in major cities, shopping centers, or tourist areas.
-If possible, I always recommend to to avoid airports and head in to an official store in the city.
+I’ve never had issues finding a store as they can be found all over any major cities, shopping centers, or tourist areas.
+You can’t buy sim cards in airports in Austria.
+If you’re on a budget it is usually cheaper to use the airport wifi instead and purchase your sim card in a store near your hotel.

 Choose your plan: Either request the plan you are after or consult with the staff in the store to select the right plan for you.
-My recommendations at the beginning of this guide are a good starting point, but the staff will usually be able to suggest the best option.
+My recommendations at the beginning of this guide are likely to be your best option, for example the prepaid plan by A1 that includes 50GB data + 13GB EU roaming + 2,000 minutes & SMS for 10 EUR.

 Test: It’s always a good idea to check that you can access the internet before you leave the store.
-I always search for something on Google then refresh my Instagram feed to check it’s working fine.
+I always try searching for something on Google then refresh my Instagram feed to check it’s working fine before leaving.
+If it’s not, the staff will be able to help you adjust your settings.

 Where to Get a Sim Card in Austria